Sign In

 A stage two candidate has a greater knowledge and understanding of the industry, so now it’s time to focus on gaining industry experience and building up your list of professional contacts.

-Internships: We discuss at great length The Value of Internships in our article, so we won’t regurgitate it.
-What’s worth mentioning is how to attain those placements.
-Companies will not expect you to have experienced, the whole purpose is to provide ‘work experience’ in your chosen field.
-What companies will be looking for, however, are candidates that have worked their way through stage one.
-That’s correct, they have taken it upon themselves to conduct the research, understand the area of industry to which they are applying and can demonstrate their knowledge in the Resume and cover letter.
-That is what companies are looking for.
+Companies will not expect you to have experience, the whole purpose is to provide ‘work experience’ in your chosen field.
+What companies will be looking for, however, are candidates that have worked their way through Stage One.
+That’s correct, they have taken it upon themselves to conduct the research, understand the area of industry to which they are applying and can demonstrate their knowledge in their CV and cover letter.

-As an intern you can really get stuck in, you’re have designated work and become a member of the team for the tenure of your engagement.
-Good interns are often remembered for junior roles that become available, in the meantime, however, one internship if often not the fairy godmother of your career.
+As an intern you can really get stuck in, you have designated work and become a member of the team for the tenure of your placement.
+Good interns are often remembered for junior roles that become available, in the meantime, however, one internship is not enough.
 So expect to be looking at two or three to grow your experience and network.

-Collaborations: You have collaborated with others in the same situation, now it’s time to look for some shorts or spec commercials made by industry professionals.
-Members from across the film and TV industry use short films to demonstrate their ability to work in drama.
-Members of the crew use shorts to progress their career.
+If you are looking for to work on Set yet do not have a contact to call, then short films are invariably your means to meet people.
+People from across the film and TV industry use short films to demonstrate their ability to work in drama.
+Members of the crew use shorts to progress their careers.
 So when a clapper/loader makes that jump to focus puller, you can be sure they have solid experience on short films to draw from.
+The people you meet and impress while volunteering on a short film will be those that call you offering you your big break.

 Stage 3